How to ski tour | Plan the perfect ski tour

 The route: Where should we go?

 Once you have found the route on the map, start planning your route by designating checkpoints on the route.
 Easiest might be the starting point and the top you want to reach.
-As soon as you have planned those, ask yourself about key-points on your route.
-Where are challenging parts in your route?
+As soon as you have planned those, ask yourself about critical issues on your route.
+Where are the challenging parts of your route?
 Where are guidance points you need to change directions or see whether you are on track?
-Mark them on your map, ideally with an estimated time – that's how you find them in the terrain.
+Mark them on your map, ideally with an estimated time – that’s how you find them in the terrain.

 Another thing you should plan on your map is alternatives.
 You never know what tricky turn nature might take on your plan.
-Having an alternative itinerary and possible changes in the route are very important.
+So having an alternative itinerary and possible changes in the route are very important.

 The timetable: How long will it take?

-A timetable might sound like some restriction at first, but it is crucial to know how long your ski tour will take.
+A timetable might sound like some restriction at first, but knowing how long your ski tour will take is crucial.
 Many of the tour descriptions that can be found online or in tour guide literature include time designation.
 If your planned tour does not have one, then you can easily calculate it with this rule:

 Furthermore, you should always add time for changing materials (putting on and taking off the ski skins), breaks, demanding passages, and current circumstances (such as the participants’ stamina).
 Also, the buffer time for the unforeseen is indispensable.